 One of the highlights of the route is Camber Castle which Henry VIII built to protect Rye from invasion.
 The final part of the route is a linear detour off to Camber Sands.

 Why your dog will love it: This is the perfect route for a dog who can manage longer walks, with the opportunity to burn off energy on Camber Sands.

 Dog friendly year-round, dogs must be kept on the lead in livestock areas

-It’s not technically a beach, but there is sand, and it is right next to the sea, so Rye Harbour Nature Reserve has earnt itself a place on our list!
-With coastal habitats including shingle, saltmarsh, saline lagoons and grazing marsh, the watery landscape is a haven for wildlife.
+It’s not technically a beach, but there is sand, and it is right next to the sea, so Rye Harbour Nature Reserve has earned itself a place on our list!
+With coastal habitats including shingle, salt marsh, saline lagoons and grazing marsh, the watery landscape is a haven for wildlife.
 It is home to thousands of seabirds, a myriad of species of plants and even one of Henry VIII’s fortifications: Camber Castle.

 Why your dog will love it: While they’ll have to be on their best behaviour, and kept on a lead if there’s livestock around, they’ll thoroughly enjoy the fresh air and new scents.

 Dog friendly year-round, but with restrictions in clearly marked zoned areas May - September